aghast/lbac-python/ch02/expressions.rst

 that will accept an arbitrarily long string of binary operations, maintain a running result, and print the result at the end of the expression.

+**Logical Breaking Point**

+Before you go any farther, I'd recommend setting aside a copy of your work to day.
+I have been putting all my code into a file called ``expr1.py1`` up to now.
+I think it's time to copy that over to ``expr2.py`` and copy the test code as well.
+We're going to make a significant set of changes to the behavior of the code, so this is a good breaking point.

 Operator Precedence
 -------------------